Royal Alcázar of Madrid: The House of Trastámara

 The Trastámara dynasty turned the Alcázar into its temporary residence, and by the end of the fifteenth century it was one of the main fortresses in the Crown of Castile, as well as the seat of the royal court.
 In keeping with its new function, the castle incorporated the word royal into its name, indicating its exclusive use by the Castilian monarchy.

 King Henry III of Castile instigated the construction of different towers which changed the look of the building, giving it a more palatial feel.
 His son, John II, built the Royal Chapel and added a new room, known as the Sala Rica (the Room of Riches) for its lavish decoration.
 These two new elements, alongside the eastern façade, are thought to have increased the surface area of the old castle by approximately 20 percent.

 Henry IV of Castile was one of the kings who spent the most time at the Alcázar, with one of his daughters, Joanna la Beltraneja, being born there on 28 February 1462.
-In 1476, Juana la Beltraneja's followers were besieged in the Alcázar because of disputes with Queen Isabella I over the throne.
+In 1476, Juana la Beltraneja's followers were besieged in the Alcázar because of the War of the Castilian Succession with Queen Isabella I over the throne.
 The area suffered considerable damage during the siege.